Aflinxh/feesight-machine-learning/README.md

 # Welcome to FeeSight - Machine Learning

-This is our Colab Notebook script for building a model to recognize skincare products.
+This is our Colab Notebook script for building a model to predict asset close price: crypto & stocks.

 ## Let's Get Started